programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

   - If you choose to host your Jekyll website elsewhere than GitHub Pages, you can use any Jekyll plugin (instructions to self-host vary by web host and won't be covered here, but [this](http://jekyllrb.com/docs/plugins/) is a page about how to install plugins once you've set up your self-hosted Jekyll site).
 You can search for "Jekyll plugin" plus the functionality you need to see if one is available, or check out the "Available plugins" section near the bottom of [this page](http://jekyllrb.com/docs/plugins/) for a list of plugins.
 - You can keep GitHub Page's free hosting of your Jekyll website, but give the site a **custom domain name** (domain names are purchased for a reasonable yearly fee—usually around $10—from a "domain name registrar" such as [NearlyFreeSpeech.net](https://www.nearlyfreespeech.net/services/domains)).
 For example, the author's LiteratureGeek.com blog is built with Jekyll and hosted on GitHub Pages just like the site you built with this lesson, but it uses a custom domain name I purchased and configured to point to my site.
 Instructions on setting up a custom domain name can be found [here](https://help.github.com/articles/using-a-custom-domain-with-github-pages/).

-- You can migrate an existing blog from many other systems including WordPress, Blogger, Drupal, and Tumblr by following the links on the right side of [this page](https://import.jekyllrb.com/docs/home/).
+- You can **migrate an existing blog** from many other systems including WordPress, Blogger, Drupal, and Tumblr by following the links on the right side of [this page](https://import.jekyllrb.com/docs/home/).
 When migrating a site, make sure to back up your original site in case it takes a couple tries to get posts living at the same URL as before (so search engine results and bookmarks don't break).

 ## Cheatsheet <a id="section8"></a>

-To test stuff (new plugin, theme, how a new blog post looks) locally:
+**To test stuff locally** (new plugin, theme, how a new blog post looks):
 - *Start local site*: Type `bundle exec jekyll serve --watch` at the command line
-- *Visit local site*: Open **localhost:4000/yourwebfoldername/** in a web browser (e.g. localhost:4000/JekyllDemo/).
-Don't forget the trailing slash!site
+- *Visit local site*: Open **localhost:4000/yourwebfoldername/** in a web browser (e.g. *localhost:4000/JekyllDemo/*).
+Don't forget the trailing slash!
 - *See changes on the local site as you make them:* While the site is running, after making changes to website files: save the files and refresh the webpage to see the changes—**except for the _config.yml file**, for which you must stop running the website and restart running the website to see changes.
-- *Stop local site:* Type control-c at the command line
+- *Stop local site:* Hit **control-c** on the command line.

-To move local changes (new post, settings tweak, etc.) to your live site:
+**To move local changes to your live site** (new post, settings tweak, etc.):
 - Make the desired changes to your website's local files.
 - Open the GitHub Desktop app, make sure your website is chosen in the left sidebar's list of repositories, and write your commit message summary (and description if desired).
 - Click "Commit to gh-pages" in the lower left.
 - After the commit has completed, click "Sync" in the upper right.
-- Allow up to a minute for your changes to reach GitHub's web servers, then visit your website and refresh the page to see your changes live!
+- Allow 10-90 seconds for your changes to reach GitHub's web servers, then visit your website and refresh the page to see your changes live.

 ## Help, credits, & further reading <a id="section9"></a>

-### Need help? <a id="section9-1"></a>
+### Need assistance? <a id="section9-1"></a>

 Run into a problem while using this lesson, or found something that should be written more clearly?
 You can ask questions or submit suggested additions/edits to this lesson in two ways: